Siege of Fort St. Jean: Surrender

-In late October, the American troop strength surged again with the arrival of 500 men from New York and Connecticut, including Brigadier General David Wooster.
+In late October, American troop strength surged again with the arrival of 500 men from New York and Connecticut, including Brigadier General David Wooster.
 This news, combined with the new battery trained on the fort, news of the failed relief expedition, and dwindling supplies, made the situation in the fort quite grim.

 On November 1, Montgomery sent a truce flag, carried by a prisoner captured during Carleton's aborted relief attempt, into the fort.
-The man delivered a letter, in which Montgomery, pointing out that relief was unlikely to come, offered to negotiate a surrender.
-Preston, not entirely trusting the man's report, sent out one of his captains to confer with Montgomery.
-The counteroffer, which Montgomery rejected, owing to the lateness of the season, was to hold a truce for four days, after which the garrison would surrender if no relief came.
-Montgomery let the captain examine another prisoner from Carleton's expedition, who confirmed what the first one had reported.
-Montgomery then repeated his demand for an immediate surrender, terms for which were drawn up the next day.
+The man delivered a letter in which Montgomery, pointing out that relief was unlikely to arrive, offered to negotiate a surrender.
+Preston, not entirely trusting the man's report, sent one of his captains to confer with Montgomery.
+The counteroffer, which Montgomery rejected due to the lateness of the season, was a four-day truce, after which the garrison would surrender if no relief came.
+Montgomery let the captain examine a second prisoner from Carleton's expedition, who confirmed the report of the first.
+Montgomery repeated his demand for an immediate surrender, terms for which were drawn up the next day.

 Preston's troops marched out of the fort and surrendered their weapons on November 3, with the regulars in full dress uniform.
-He surrendered 536 officers and soldiers, 79 Canadien, and eight English volunteers.
+He surrendered 536 officers and soldiers, 79 Canadien and eight English volunteers.
 The Americans were able to raise Royal Savage and return her to service.

 Aftermath

-Following the news of St. Jean's surrender, Carleton immediately began preparing to leave Montreal.
-He left Montreal on November 11, two days before American troops entered the city without opposition.
+Following the news of St. Jean's surrender, Carleton immediately prepared to leave Montreal.
+He left on November 11, two days before American troops entered the city without opposition.
 Narrowly escaping capture when his fleet was forced to surrender after being threatened by batteries at Sorel, he made his way to Quebec to prepare that city's defenses.